 The DOCSIS Time Synchronization (SYNC) MAC message is transmitted by a CCAP Core at a periodic interval to establish MAC sublayer timing in cable modems.
 This message MUST use an FC field with FC_TYPE = MAC Specific Header and FC_PARM = Timing MAC Header.
-This MUST be followed by a Packet PDU in the format shown in Figure 5.
+This MUST be followed by a Packet PDU in the format shown in Figure 5 - Format of a DOCSIS SYNC MAC Message.